sarahpyfrom/PLAIDOH/README.md

 |-- README.md
 ```

+**PLEASE NOTE: ALL default files use Human hg19 genomic coordinates.
+If you have input expression data aligned to another genome assembly, I suggest using a genomic [liftOver](http://genome.ucsc.edu/cgi-bin/hgLiftOver) tool to lift over your coordinates to hg19**

 ### Dependencies
 PLAIDOH has few dependencies, but does require a few common bioinformatics tools/languages on your PATH.
 Most people will likely already have them installed:
  - [bedtools2](http://bedtools.readthedocs.io/en/latest/index.html)